Shirshak209/Motorola-Sales-Dashboard/README.md

 ---
+## Acknowledgement
+This project was inspired by a tutorial from Satish Dhawale's YouTube channel.

+I followed the tutorial to understand how to build interactive dashboards in Power BI, and used it as a learning exercise to improve my data visualization and analytical skills.

 ## About Me
 I am an aspiring Data Analyst with hands-on experience in SQL, Excel, and Power BI.
 I enjoy working with data to uncover insights and support business decisions.